Trauma Resiliency Model (TRM)

 The Trauma Resiliency Model (TRM) grew out the work first conceived by Elaine Miller-Karas and Geneie Everett in 2004.
 Geneie and Elaine had an idea of a short-term biological model that would be accessible to health care workers and natural leaders of communities exposed to traumatic experiences.
 The first model they created was called Trauma First Aide (TFA).

-Later, Laurie Leitch joined Elaine and in the initial days of the Trauma Resource Institute, Inc., they further developed the Trauma Resiliency Model (TRM) from Trauma First Aide.
+Later, Laurie Leitch joined Elaine and Geneie as co-founders of TRI.
+Elaine and Laurie further developed the Trauma Resiliency Model (TRM) from Trauma First Aide.
 Geneie continued her work until her retirement with Trauma First Aide Associates and Laurie Leitch went out to create another model of intervention in 2011 and left the Trauma Resource Institute in 2012.
+Elaine has been a key developer of the Trauma Resiliency Model since its inception.